-Nitric oxide is well known as a heart health supplement, but do you know what else you’re missing if you have low levels?
-Whether you want to push back typical aging or if you’re looking for the best way to enhance performance, this article is your source for the most recent clinical research on natural nitrate supplements.
+Nitric oxide is well known as a heart health nutrient, but do you know what else you’re missing if you have low levels?
+Whether you want to push back typical aging or if you’re looking for the best way to boost your workouts, this article is your source for the most recent clinical research on natural nitrate supplements.

 Why Would You Want More Nitric Oxide?

 Nitric oxide (“N-O” for short”) is a simple molecule with profound effects.
 Doctors know it for how it makes blood vessels dilate and relax.
-Physiologists know it for the effect it has on oxygen use.
+Physiologists know it for the effect it has on exercise capacity.
 Beyond that, it’s effects on your gut, your brain, and even the mitochondria that power your cells are well researched, but not well known.

-Nitric oxide levels decline with age, cardiovascular disease like hypertension, metabolic disorders like diabetes, and a variety of other conditions such as chronic inflammation.
+Nitric oxide levels decline with age, almost any heart diseases, and a variety of other conditions such as chronic inflammation.

 Use antibacterial mouthwash regularly?
 You probably have low N-O levels.

 Use antacids like proton pump inhibitors (PPIs)?
 You probably have low N-O levels.

 Heart problems?
 Cancer?
 Inflammation?
 Yep.
 Each one, and every chronic disease I’ve researched is in some way linked with altered N-O metabolism.

 Thankfully, a lot of research shows that raising N-O levels with natural nitrates can have a clear role in altering the outcomes of these diseases.
 This is most clear in treating cardiovascular diseases like hypertension, but has wide-reaching implications for treatment strategies of the future.

 On the flip side, if you’re young and fit are nitrates going to make a difference?